appiahtheresacatherine-data/sweden-employment-analysis/README.md

-# sweden-employment-analysis
+# Sweden-Employment-Analysis (2020-2024)
 ## Project Overview
 This project analyzes employment trends in Sweden between 2020 and 2024 for individuals aged 20–64.

-The analysis compares two groups:
+The analysis compares employment levels between two population groups:
 - Swedish-born individuals
 - Foreign-born individuals

-The goal is to understand how employment levels have changed over time and whether differences exist between these population groups.
+The objective is to understand how employment levels have changed over time and to examine the employment gap between these groups.

 ## Dataset
 The data used in this project comes from Statistics Sweden (SCB).